Trac-Systems/doge-tap-protocol-specs/README.md

 Users benefit from features such as token staking and swaps.
 Mass-sending of tokens are already available.
 The community will decide through the use of $TRAC (BRC-20) which features will be added or updated.

-Alongside the specs, there is already TAP protocol tracking available on https://trac.network.

 Developers may use the [TAP Reader](https://github.com/Trac-Systems/tap-reader) and use the TAP for Doge channel in order to get indexed data and create applications for the protocol

 Protocol updates will be announced in advance - with a reasonable grace-period - to allow indexers to follow.